Diversity, Equity, & Inclusion

 - Increase the diversity of Kinesiology faculty & staff via inclusive application pools by:

-- Establishing a protocol document containing principles, practices, and procedures (best practices) for all faculty and staff searches/hires.
+- Utilizing U-M approved HR documents to guide and support the principles, practices, and procedures (best practices) for all faculty and staff searches/hires.

-- Requiring STRIDE training for individuals involved in searches for all faculty and staff positions.
+- Requiring DEI-related training for individuals involved in searches for all faculty and staff positions.

-- Requiring Search Committees to report their efforts to obtain diverse applicant pools.
+- Requiring Search Committees to report their efforts to obtain broadly diverse applicant pools.

 - Enhance Kinesiology faculty, staff, and student competence/ability to engage in diversity/inclusion by: